Naval Air Facility Adak: Aleutians Campaign

 By 13 September, enough construction had been completed at Adak to justify the movement of operations from Fort Glenn AAF on Umnak to the new airfield which was 400 miles closer to the Japanese forces on Kiska.
 The 250-mile distance from Adak allowed multiple combat sorties each day to be carried out, weather permitting.
 This was particularly true for the fighters, which were now within easy striking range of enemy targets.
 Previously, only the long-range P-38s had been able to reach Kiska from Fort Glenn AAF, and only with great difficulty.
-The Japanese forces on Attu, (430 miles from Adak) however, remained only within the range of the B-24 Liberators, although the P-38s could fly escort missions.
-With the movement of combat operations to Adak, Fort Glenn and also Fort Randall AAF at Cold Bay became support and staging airfields supporting the front line.
+The Japanese forces on Attu, (430 miles from Adak) remained only within the range of the B-24 Liberators, although the P-38s could fly escort missions.
+With the movement of combat operations to Adak, Fort Glenn and Fort Randall AAF at Cold Bay became support and staging airfields supporting the front line.

-The first major combat mission of the Aleutian Campaign from Adak occurred on 14 September 1942 when thirteen B-24 Liberators and one B-17 Flying Fortress; supported by fourteen P-38 Lightnings, fourteen P-40 Warhawks and seven P-39 Airacobras attacked Kiska harbor.
+On 14 September 1942, the first major combat mission of the Aleutian Campaign from Adak occurred, when thirteen B-24 Liberators and one B-17 Flying Fortress, supported by fourteen P-38 Lightnings, fourteen P-40 Warhawks and seven P-39 Airacobras attacked Kiska harbor.
 Instead of coming in at high altitudes, the attack was a low-level sweep over the water that caught the Japanese defenses off-guard.
 The P-39s came in first to suppress the anti-aircraft fire with their 37mm cannon fire.
 The P-40s then strafed the harbor, attacking the Nakajima A6M2-N "Rufe" float plane fighter/bombers.

 After the fighters, the heavy bombers attacked, also at low level, dropping 1,000 bombs on the harbor installations.
-Eleventh Air force lost two P-38s in an airborne collision and claimed five Japanese aircraft shot down.
-Several cargo ships and minesweepers were hit with the harbor facilities and float planes taking a considerable beating.
-It would be a month before the Japanese could send out a reconnaissance aircraft from Kiska to fly over Adak.
-Although the Americans were not aware of it at the time, this raid essentially ended the ability of the Japanese to send out offensive strikes from Kiska and so effectively crippled the facility that the Japanese began withdrawing their shipping from the harbor.
-The garrison dug in and began to practice anti-aircraft drills.
+The Eleventh Air force lost two P-38s in an airborne collision and claimed five Japanese aircraft shot down.
+Several cargo ships and minesweepers were hit, with the harbor facilities and float planes taking a considerable beating.
+It was a month before the Japanese could send out a reconnaissance aircraft from Kiska to fly over Adak.
+Although the Americans were not aware of it at the time, this raid essentially ended the ability of the Japanese to send out offensive strikes from Kiska, and so effectively crippled the facility that the Japanese began withdrawing their shipping from the harbor.
+The Japanese garrison dug in and began to practice anti-aircraft drills.